garutilorenzo/k8s-aws-terraform-cluster/README.md

 * one certificate used by the public LB, stored on AWS ACM.
 The certificate is a self signed certificate.

 ![k8s infra](https://garutilorenzo.github.io/images/k8s-infra.png?)

+## Kubernetes setup

+The installation of K8s id done by [kubeadm](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/create-cluster-kubeadm/).
+In this installation [Containerd](https://containerd.io/) is used as CRI and [flannel](https://github.com/flannel-io/flannel) is used as CNI.

+You can optionally install [Nginx ingress controller](https://kubernetes.github.io/ingress-nginx/) and [Longhorn](#https://longhorn.io/).

+To install Nginx ingress set the variable *install_nginx_ingress* to yes (default no).
+To install longhorn set the variable *install_longhorn* to yes (default no). **NOTE** if you don't install the nginx ingress, the public Load Balancer and the SSL certificate won't be deployed.

 ## Before you start